Moximillian/ProtoKit/README.md

 ## Requirements

-ProtoKit version 2.0 and later require:
+ProtoKit version 2.0 and later requires:
-* iOS 11+
+* iOS 11+ or tvOS 11+
 * Swift 4.0
 * Xcode 9
+* may work also for MacOS 10.11+, does not have support for Unified Collection
+* watchOS is not supported

 ### Protocol naming conventions